Weighted Cycles on Weaves: Introduction

 \begin{mainthm}[Theorem \ref{thm: recovering pairing between Y-cycles}] The intersection pairing between weighted cycle representatives of Y-cycles recovers the skew-symmetric pairing between Y-cycles. \end{mainthm}

 A weave also defines a flag moduli space on the base surface, for which we associate a flag (of the same Dynkin type) to each face of the weave and impose a relative position condition on each pair of flags on adjacent faces according to the color of the weave edge.
+In \cite{CW}, Casals and the author defined a nowhere-vanishing function called \emph{merodromy} for each relative cycle that intersects a Legendrian (Dynkin type A) weave generically.
+Simply speaking, the flag data give rise to a rank 1 local system on the weave surface; thus, given two non-zero vectors at the two ends of a relative 1-cycle, one can parallel transport the vector at the source to the other endpoint (target) of the relative cycle using the rank 1 local system, and then take the ratio with the vector sitting at the target; this ratio is the merodromy of the relative 1-cycle.

-After equipping the weave with a compatible choice of orientations on edges, we define a nowhere-vanishing function on the flag moduli space for each weighted cycle, generalizing the \emph{merodromy} construction from \cite{CW}.
+Although a topological interpretation in terms rank 1 local systems on surfaces is no longer available for other Dynkin types, we manage to define a similar nowhere-vanishing function for each weighted cycle on the flag moduli space for weaves of a general Dynkin type.
+This result generalizes the aforementioned merodromy construction from \cite{CW}.
 By choosing a suitable collection of weighted cycles, we can represent cluster variables as merodromies, as the following theorem implies.

 \begin{mainthm}[Theorem \ref{thm: mutation}] Merodromies of the positive weighted cycles transform according to the cluster mutation formula under a mutation of Y-cycle. \end{mainthm}